ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 Finally, to retrieve `Excess 0xd53276db` message you must set up `response destination`.

 Sometimes you may get a `709` error when sending a jetton.
 This error indicates that the amount of Toncoin attached to the message is not enough to send it.
 Make sure `Toncoin > to_nano(TRANSFER_CONSUMPTION) + forward_ton_amount`, which is usually >0.04 unless the payload being forwarded is very large.
-The fee depends on various factors, including the Jetton code data and whether the recipient needs to deploy a new Jetton wallet.
+The fee depends on various factors, including the jetton code data and whether the recipient needs to deploy a new jetton wallet.
 It is recommended to add a supply of Toncoin to the message and set your address as the `response_destination` to receive `Excess 0xd53276db` messages.
 For example, you can add 0.05 TON to the message by setting `forward_ton_amount` to 1 nanoton (this amount of TON will be attached to the `jetton notify 0x7362d09c` message).

 You may also encounter the error [`cskip_no_gas`](/v3/documentation/tvm/tvm-overview#compute-phase-skipped), which indicates that the tokens were successfully transferred, but no other computations were performed.
 This is a common situation when the `forward_ton_amount` value is 1 nanoton.